The ONLY Landscaping Email Marketing Guide You Need

 Think of some problem areas in your business.

-• You are acquiring new landscaping customers often but you’re not able to retain them for longer.
-This is affecting your bottom line and your long-term expansion plans.
+• You acquire new landscaping customers often but are not able to retain them for long, which is affecting your bottom line and your long-term expansion plans.

 • Your marketing department is getting you landscaping leads, but your leads are not ready to commit yet.